huggingface/responses.js/README.md

 ### Important Notes

 - Server must be running (`pnpm dev`) on `http://localhost:3000`
-- `HF_TOKEN` environment variable set with your Hugging Face token
+- `API_KEY` environment variable set with your LLM provider's API key
-- Tests use real inference providers and will incur costs
+- Tests use real inference providers and may incur costs
 - Tests are not run in CI due to billing requirements

 ### Running Tests